-During the last seven years, our expert alpinists have personally tested 15 of the best mountaineering boots, and recently bought seven of this year's top models for our latest side-by-side analysis.
+During the last seven years, our expert alpinists have personally tested more than 15 of the best mountaineering boots.
+We purchased seven pairs for this review and pitted them against each other in a side-by-side analysis.
 From ice climbs in Ouray, Colorado to mixed rock and ice routes in Patagonia, to classic alpine climbs in Utah and the Sierra Nevada, we put these boots through their paces in the same diverse terrain and conditions that you're likely to endure.
 Whether you plan on climbing rock, ice, snow, or a mix of it all, we'll help you find the best mountaineering boots to help you send your next big objective.We've also tested women's specific mountaineering boots, as well as other useful gear for your big mountain objectives, like 4 season tents, mountaineering backpacks, ice axes, and more.
 Don't forget your helmet!

 Compare at 2 sellers